sbettid/CustomJ48/README.md

 # Custom J48

-Custom J48 is an extension of the J48 class of the [Weka library](https://www.cs.waikato.ac.nz/ml/weka/) part of a Bachelor thesis project.
+Custom J48 is an extension of the J48 class of the [Weka library](https://www.cs.waikato.ac.nz/ml/weka/) part of a Bachelor thesis project regarding the creation of chatbots.
 J48 is a java implementation of the C4.5 machine learning algorithm.

 The goal of this extension was to add the ability to export the generated decision trees in multiple formats, used then for the creation of a chatbot application, adding also a pruning ability and the possibility to use the empty string as a concrete value.